 One of the most outspoken detractors of the Left’s orthodoxy is King’s niece, Alveda.
 She was 17 at the time of her uncle’s assassination, and she recently recalled a conversation with her father, King's younger brother Alfred, on the day MLK died.
 Alveda told him, “I hate white people, they killed Uncle M.L.”

 Her father, also a pastor and civil rights leader, replied, “No, white people didn’t kill my brother; white people didn’t kill your uncle.
 White people march with us, pray with us, go to jail with us, live with us, die with us.
 No, no, the devil did this.
 You have to forgive; you have to forgive.”

 Such forgiveness is anathema to most of today’s Democrat leaders -- and the black community leaders in their stable.

 Alveda added, “Acts 17:26 says, ‘Of one blood God made all people, to live together on the face of the earth.’
 So we can be brothers and sisters because we are one blood; we are the human race.
 And I believe if my uncle were here today, he’d like for us to consider ourselves as human beings, not different races.
 One race, colorblind.”

 We should all remember that Liberty is colorblind.

-Regardless of one's conclusion about King's proper place in history, we encourage you to read his letter from a Birmingham jail, which provides a window into the soul of King's vision for all Americans.
+Despite questions about King's personal character and his proper place in history, I encourage you to read his letter from a Birmingham jail, which provides a window into the soul of King's vision for all Americans.